firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-05.md

-# Technical Setup: Fixing your organization permissions
+# Technical Setup Part 5: Fixing your organization permissions

 Once upon a time, we all [created our own GitHub organizations]\(**TODO:** link to lesson for: https://chapters.firstdraft.com/chapters/777#create-github-organization) to keep our classwork separate from our personal projects.